Ford Ranger (Americas): Body design

 In contrast to its 1993 redesign, the third-generation Ranger saw relatively conservative changes to its appearance.
-To increase interior space on standard-cab Rangers, the cab was expanded over 3 inches rearward (through a longer wheelbase).
-Through the deletion of Twin I-Beam suspension, designers were able to lower the hoodline, which was introduced with new fenders and a grille (sharing design influences from the 1997 F-150).
+To increase interior space on regular-cab Rangers, the cab was expanded over 3 inches rearward (through a longer wheelbase).
+Through the deletion of Twin-I-Beam suspension, designers were able to lower the hoodline, which was introduced with new fenders and a grille (sharing design influences from the 1997 F-150).
 With the exception of a passenger-airbag lockout switch, the interior saw little change since its 1995 redesign.

 The third-generation Ranger saw several updates through its production.
 For 2001, the front fascia was redesigned with a new grille and headlamps; the amber turn signals were deleted from the taillamps.
-For 2004, the grille was enlarged (in the style of the F-150); for the first time since 1995, the interior saw several revisions, with new front seats (to meet updated federal safety requirements) and a new instrument panel and steering wheel.
+For 2004, the grille was enlarged (in the style of the F-150); for the first time since 1995, the interior saw several revisions, with new front seats (to meet updated federal safety requirements) and a new instrument panel (new digital odometer) and steering wheel.
 2005 marked the final year for the FlareSide bed option.

-For 2006, the Ranger received its final update (as the model line was planned for a 2008 discontinuation).
+For 2006, the Ranger received its final major exterior update (as the model line was planned for a 2008 discontinuation).
 The grille was restyled into a "3-slot" configuration (in line with the F-Series), adding clear-lens headlamps and parking lamps; the sideview mirrors were replaced with a rectangular design.
-The rear of the Ranger underwent several changes, with larger taillamps and a Ford Blue Oval centered in the tailgate.
+The rear of the Ranger underwent several changes, with redesigned taillamps and a larger Ford Blue Oval centred on the tailgate.
 For the first time since 1989, the Ranger fender badging was redesigned (with a larger design).

+For 2007, the Ranger received several interior updates including a slightly altered steering wheel design, updated power equipment controls, an updated headlight control switch, and an MP3 auxiliary jack standard in place of where the airbag key-switch once was.
+Aside from an ESC button in 2010, this would mark the final cosmetic update for the Ford Ranger’s interior up until discontinuation in 2011.

 For the 2010 model year, Ford introduced optional graphics packages for the Ranger, installed by dealers.
 The extended-length bed was removed from retail sale, becoming exclusive to the XL Fleet model.

+From 2004-2009, Rangers equipped with the Pioneer 290 watt audio package were given a large full split centre console.